 Severance Agreements: The Basics

-The same does not always hold true for an individual who loses his or her job, or a company faced with the need to terminate an employee or conduct layoffs.
-The professional and personal impact on an individual can prove stressful and raise a wide range of emotions, even if he or she has gone through it before.
-For small and early-stage companies, terminating an employee can disrupt the business, affect employee morale, and present a personal challenge as much as an unfamiliar personnel action.
-Even large and well-established companies experienced in terminating the employment relationship approach each situation with an awareness of the need for careful consideration and handling.
+Job termination can be a difficult event for both employees and employers.
+The professional and personal impact of a firing on an individual can prove stressful and raise a wide range of emotions, even if he or she has gone through it before.
+For companies, terminating an employee can disrupt the business, affect employee morale, and present a personal challenge as much as an unfamiliar personnel action.
+Sophisticated employers approach each situation with care and advance planning.

 Frequently Asked Questions: